synacktraa/ubuntu-on-ec2-using-tf/README.md

-# Clickhouse on EC2 using terraform
+# Ubuntu on EC2 using terraform

 ## Prerequisites